aaronhmiller/just-jq/README.md

 Returning: `Root=1-604337cb-07b199d6109073fa0859d4a1`

-And to really go all out: `docker run --rm saltaaron/just-httpie --body httpbin.org/anything|docker run --rm -i saltaaron/just-jq -r '.headers."X-Amzn-Trace-Id"'`
+And to really go all out: `docker run --rm saltaaron/just-httpie httpbin.org/anything|docker run --rm -i saltaaron/just-jq -r '.headers."X-Amzn-Trace-Id"'`

 ## Design
 Just a containerized way of calling the amazing tool that is `jq`.
 See https://stedolan.github.io/jq/